There are Free Seeds that you can find in your Fridge or Pantry! Grow them easily and save yourself from grocery expenses!

 The process of growing apples from seeds is a bit difficult but rewarding.

 - Before planting, you need to dry the seeds and store them in a fridge for 6 weeks.
-Use a zip lock pouch with moist, peat moss, sterile potting soil.
+Use a zip lock pouch with moist peat moss and sterile potting soil.

 - Take the seeds out from the fridge for sowing.